voltumna-linux/meta-voltumna/README.md

 * meta-arm-toolchain

   This layer contains recipes for Arm's binary toolchains (GCC and Clang for -A and -M), and a recipe to build Arm's GCC.

-* meta-atp

-  This layer contains recipes for the Adaptive Traffic Generation integration into meta-gem5.

-* meta-gem5

-  This layer contains recipes and machines for gem5, a system-level and processor simulator.

 Other Directories
 -----------------